skip to Main Content

 • Freshwater

 One of the most popular standardized test methods is the ASTM B117 Salt Spray test, as it provides good repeatability without being too expensive.
 It is used to assess the corrosion resistance of coated or otherwise surface-treated samples.
 ASTM B117 is not a good time predictor in terms of accelerated aging/predictability as it provides static conditions.
+However, this is the first standardized test method used for corrosion testing; therefore, there is a lot of historical data against which current materials can be benchmarked.

 Cyclic corrosion test methods are intended to be more realistic for assessing material corrosion resistance than traditional steady-state exposure tests.
 Since real-world atmospheric exposures typically include wet and dry conditions, laboratory cyclic corrosion tests can be used to reproduce these natural cyclic conditions in an accelerated manner.
+Even though Micom offers many cyclical tests, their use is still limited in many industries.

 ASTM B117